Validation Engineer

 • Gxp Project related bugs are those that affect the compliance of the system with GA...read more

-Q4.
-How many categories of softwares ?
+Q. How many categories of software are there?

 Ans.